Updated: Sep 10

 If your marriage counselor doesn’t have the kind of relationship you want, he simply can’t tell you how to build one.

-On the other hand, a marriage coach may not be perfect, but he’s hired because of his credibility, not just his credentials.
+On the other hand, a successful marriage coach may not be perfect, but he attracts new clients and is hired because of his credibility, not just his credentials.
 A marriage coach with credentials, but no credibility, is a marriage coach with no coaching clients.
-Men hire coaches base on the coach’s success, not their multiple degrees.
+Men hire coaches base on the coach’s success, not their list of multiple degrees.

 A marriage coach with great credentials is just icing on the cake, not the entire cake.
 So, instead of looking for someone with an impressive diploma, seek a coach who’s in a happy, healthy, intimate relationship.